Skip to main content

 The Syensqo company, comprising the solutions, activities and markets represented in the article below, was spun off from Solvay group in December 2023.

-From the prestigious conferences initiated in the early 20th century to today’s Solvay Prize, Solvay has always maintained a tradition of encouraging the advancement of scientific research.
-For the love of science, but also out of a long-standing sense of collaborative intelligence.
+From the prestigious conferences initiated in the early 20th century to today’s Ernest Solvay Prize, Syensqo is committed to encouraging the advancement of scientific research.

 Supporting scientists, then and now

-This is a tradition that is still going strong: in 2022, the International Solvay Institute for Chemistry celebrated its 100th anniversary.
-Along with its counterpart for physics, these institutes have been gathering the world’s most brilliant scientific minds in world-renowned conferences since 1911.
-It was during one of these conferences in the 1950s that the scientific community validated the existence of the double helix structure of DNA, for example.
-A website was recently created, Solvay Science Project, to make the archives of these conferences available to all, in collaboration with the Université Libre de Bruxelles that conserves them.
+It was during one of these conferences in the 1950s that the scientific community validated the existence of the double helix structure of DNA.
+A website, the Solvay Science Project, was created to make the archives of these conferences accessible to all, in collaboration with the Université Libre de Bruxelles, which conserves them.

-As far as supporting present-day scientific research, the Science for the Future Solvay Prize was created in 2013.
-It’s awarded every two years; the latest went to Katalin Kariko for her work on the biochemical modification of synthetically produced messenger RNA.
-It bears mentioning that no less than two previous laureates, Carolyn Bertozzi in 2020 and Ben Feringa in 2016, went on to win Nobel Prizes in Chemistry!
+In support of present day scientific research, the Ernest Solvay Prize, previously known as Chemistry for the Future Prize, was created in 2013.
+Awarded every two years, the 2022 Prize went to Katalin Kariko for her work on the biochemical modification of synthetically produced messenger RNA, who went on to receive the 2023 Nobel Prize in Physiology or Medicine.
+Two previous laureates, Carolyn Bertozzi in 2020 and Ben Feringa in 2016, have also received Nobel Prizes, both in Chemistry.

-Katalin Kariko - Teaser Image 2022 Solvay Prize
+Katalin Kariko receives the 2022 Ernest Solvay Prize

-Over the following decades, soda ash made Solvay extremely successful.
-But even as the head of a booming company, Ernest kept his proximity with the scientific world.
-He liked to say that his entrepreneurial journey had only one goal: to give him the financial independence to satisfy his passion for scientific research.
-He wanted to encourage science to constantly move forward regardless of its practical applications.
-What’s more, he considered all sciences to be worthy of interest, including social sciences, and believed they should be accessible to all.
+Over the following decades, soda ash made Ernest Solvay extremely successful.
+Yet even as the head of a rapidly growing company, he maintained close ties with the scientific world.
+He often said that his entrepreneurial journey had a single objective: to give him the financial independence to pursue his passion for scientific research.

 Sodium Carbonate bags at Rosignano plant, 1960s